flyteorg/flytekit/docs/source/design/clis.rst

 What is the difference between ``pyflyte package + flytectl register`` and ``pyflyte register``?
 ==============================================================================================

-``pyflyte package + flytectl register`` works well with multiple admins since it produces a portable package.
+``pyflyte package + flytectl register`` works well with multiple FlyteAdmins since it produces a portable package.
 You can also use it to run scripts in CI.

-``pyflyte register`` works well in single admin use-cases and cases where you are iterating locally.
+``pyflyte register`` works well in single FlyteAdmin use-cases and cases where you are iterating locally.

 Should you use ``pyflyte run`` or ``pyflyte package + flytectl register``?
 ==========================================================================